Maximum kernel set and grain yield occur when pollen shed coincides with rapid silk growth

 Once pollen grains have matured inside corn anthers, these anthers begin to dry and dehisce.
 As anthers dehisce, they allow pollen grains to fall into the open air and possibly land on receptive corn silks.
 The process of pollen growth and maturation inside corn anthers with the subsequent drying and splitting of corn anthers to allow pollen release is similar to the process of growth and maturity in soybean, with the drying and splitting of the pods to release the soybean seeds.

 Environmental conditions, such as relative humidity and temperature, are contributing factors for anther dehiscence.
 During summer nights, temperatures are relatively cooler and relative humidities higher, so anthers maintain a more hydrated state.
-As the morning progresses, temperatures tend to increase and relative humidities decrease, thus drying corn anthers.
+During the day as the morning progresses, temperatures tend to increase and relative humidities decrease, thus drying corn anthers.
 Anthers containing mature pollen typically shed pollen around mid-morning.
 A tassel will normally shed pollen for about five days.

 The following series of pictures illustrates daily silk growth and kernel set of matched ears during pollination.
 Data in the graphs are averages of 10 replications.
 Pictures for a particular day represent average responses.